remix-run/remix/docs/tutorials/jokes.md

 - sets the `userId` field on the session
 - redirects to the given route setting the `Set-Cookie` header (via the cookie storage `commitSession` function)

 Note: If you need a hand, there's a small example of how the whole basic flow goes in [the session docs](../api/remix#sessions).
+Once you have that, you'll want to use it in `app/routes/login.tsx` to set the session and redirect to the `/jokes` route.

 <details>

-<summary>For example:</summary>
+<summary>app/utils/session.server.ts</summary>

 ```tsx filename=app/utils/session.server.ts lines=[3,29-32,34-45,47-56]
 import bcrypt from "bcrypt";